Solea™ Operation Manual SOTIRIA Technology · Version 260220

 No response from both nodes Wrong COM port Check Device Manager (Windows) or ls /dev/ttyUSB* (Linux)

-No response from both nodes Baud rate mismatch Set baud rate to 115200
+No response from both nodes Baud rate mismatch Ensure baud rate is set to 115200

 No response from both nodes GND not connected Ensure adapter and device share the same GND